Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Introduction

-The notion of sandpile models encapsulates how objects spread and evolve along a grid.
-The models were conceived in 1987 in the seminal paper~\cite{bak} by Bak, Tang and Wiesenfeld as an example of \emph{self-organized criticality}, or the tendency of physical systems to organise themselves without any input from outside the system, toward critical but barely stable states.
-The models were used to describe phenomena such as forest fires, traffic jams, stock market fluctuations, etc. The book of Bak~\cite{bakbook} describes how events in nature apparently follow this type of behaviour.
-In a major work~\cite{D1}, D.~Dhar championed the use of an abelian group naturally associated to a sandpile model as an invariant which proved to capture many properties of the model.
 The mathematical formulation of the model is as follows.
 Consider a sandpile graph, namely a (finite, directed) graph $E$ with a distinguished sink vertex $s$ such that there is a (directed) path from any vertex of $E$ to $s$.
 Consider a collection of grains of sand placed on each vertex of the sandpile graph (a {\it configuration}).
-A vertex is unstable if it has the same or more grains of sand than the number of edges emitting from it.
+A vertex is {\it unstable} if it has the same or more grains of sand than the number of edges emitting from it.
 In this case the vertex {\it topples} by sending one grain along each edge emitting from the vertex to each neighbouring vertex.
 This toppling may cause neighbouring vertices to become unstable.
 The assumption is that grains arriving to the vertex $s$ vanish.
-A configuration is {\it stable} if all vertices are stable.
+A configuration is {\it stable} if no vertex is unstable.
 Two foundational results used in the theory are: the order of toppling does not matter (thus ``abelian'' sandpile models); and any configuration can be sequentially toppled to reach a unique stable configuration.
 This allows for the construction of a finite monoid associated to an abelian sandpile model.
 Let $\SP(E)$ be the set of all stable configurations of a sandpile graph $E$.
 The ``sum" of two configurations is interpreted as simply adding the number of grains of sand at each vertex corresponding to the two configurations.
-The operation of addition followed by stabilisation gives the set $\SP(E)$ the structure of a commutative monoid, called the \emph{sandpile monoid} (see Definition~\ref{sandpilemonoiddef} for a precise definition).
-The smallest set of configurations of $\SP(E)$ which is closed under adding any grains to them (i.e., the recurrent configurations) forms a group, called the \emph{sandpile group} $G(E)$ associated to $E$.
+The operation of addition followed by stabilisation endows the set $\SP(E)$ with the structure of a commutative monoid, called the \emph{sandpile monoid} (see Definition~\ref{sandpilemonoiddef} for a precise definition).
+The smallest set of configurations of $\SP(E)$ which is closed under adding any grains to them (i.e., the recurrent configurations) forms a group, called the \emph{sandpile group} $\mathcal{G}(E)$ associated to $E$.
 These algebraic structures constitute one of the main themes of the subject.
+In a major work~\cite{D1}, D.~Dhar championed the use of $\mathcal{G}(E)$ as an invariant which proved to capture many properties of the model.
 A more algebraic study of these monoids and their groups is carried out in \cite{BT,CGGMS}.
 The books of Klivans~\cite{Kl} and Corry and Perkinson~\cite{corper} give self-contained treatments of the subject of sandpile models.